 When’s the best time to go to Thailand?

-The cooler drier period (by Southeast Asian standard) is usually end October to March but there are many advantages to visiting throughout the year.
+The cooler drier period (by Southeast Asian standard) lasts from October to February but there are many advantages to visiting throughout the year.
 We vary the islands we visit for based activities according to the season.